What is a Corporate Account: How it Works, Benefits & Tips

 A corporate bank account works in the same manner as any regular bank account.

 You can use it to park any funds from your business and pay for various business expenses.
-You can also use the account to carry out online transactions.
+You can also use the account to carry out online banking and business transactions.

 Banks also issue checkbooks and debit cards to allow withdrawal from corporate bank accounts.